 Emollients for skin conditions

-There are many different types of emollient in use at Great Ormond Street Hospital (GOSH).
 Ointments are greasy and form the best barrier against water and irritants.
 Creams are a mixture of oil and water and are thinner than ointments.
 Lotions are thinner still and easier to apply to hairy areas.
-Gels have a high water content so are easier to apply to the face.
+Gels have a high water content so are easier to apply to the scalp.

 The type your child is prescribed depends on his or her skin problem.